yogendra/yogendra.me/source/_posts/2017/07/21/diagrams-in-hugo.md

 @enduml
 ```

 I guess I will have to wait for hugo to mature a bit more.
 I really liked the speed and simplicity of hugo.
-But lack of plugin support in processing really killed it.
+But lack of plugin support in processing really killed it!